NZ's Restaurant Brands year profit up solidly

-WELLINGTON (Reuters) - New Zealand fast food operator Restaurant Brands Ltd’s (RBD.NZ) full-year profit rose 23.5 percent because of higher sales and lower costs, the company reported on Wednesday and said it was optimistic of beating the result in the coming year.
+WELLINGTON, April 9 (Reuters) - New Zealand fast food operator Restaurant Brands Ltd’s full-year profit rose 23.5 percent because of higher sales and lower costs, the company reported on Wednesday and said it was optimistic of beating the result in the coming year.

 Excluding non-trading items the net profit was up 6.8 percent to NZ$18.9 million from NZ$17.6 million.